bekk/bekk-christmas/post/css/pseudo-classes-more-like-pseudo-awesome.md

 <iframe height="320" style="width: 100%;" scrolling="no" src="https://codepen.io/halldis-sohoel/pen/Examjar" frameborder="no" allowtransparency="true" allowfullscreen="true">
 </iframe>

-Now let's hide the message behind the date boxes.
-We can create cubes with the message written  on the sides facing down.
-For each box I add an pseudo element with `::after` and position them right beneath the box.
+Now let's hide the message on the page.
+If we imagine that the date boxes are cubes we can hide the message on the side facing down and turn them around on mouse over.
+I start off by adding pseudo element to each box using `::after` and position them right below the box.
 Then I insert the secret message using `attr()`.
-Later I want to fold it beneath the actual element, creating a "box".

 <iframe height="320" style="width: 100%;" scrolling="no" src="https://codepen.io/halldis-sohoel/pen/rNamVOQ" frameborder="no" allowtransparency="true" allowfullscreen="true"></iframe>

-I now rotate the pseudo elements in order to create a box.
-I use transform to rotate the pseudo element 90 degrees along the X-axis.
-On hover the boxes will turn.
-To get the effect of a turning box I rotate the parent element and change the color of the pseudo element to imitate shadow.
+Now I can fold the pseudo element beneath the box to create the illusion of a cube.
+I use `transform `to rotate the pseudo element 90 degrees along the X-axis.
+The boxes will turn on hover.
+To get the effect of a turning box I rotate the parent element and change the color of the pseudo element to make it look like shadow.
 I set the transition time to 0.3 seconds.

 <iframe height="320" style="width: 100%;" scrolling="no" src="https://codepen.io/halldis-sohoel/pen/ExamjVM" frameborder="no" allowtransparency="true" allowfullscreen="true"></iframe>